Seaboard World Airlines Flight 253A: Negotiations

 Diplomatic negotiations between the United States and Moscow began almost immediately with U.S. Ambassador Llewellyn Thompson already in Moscow for nuclear arms reduction talks.
 The Nuclear Non-Proliferation Treaty, which had been negotiated just weeks earlier, had been signed by U.S. President Lyndon Johnson on that day.
 Ambassador Thompson informed Soviet Premier Alexei Kosygin that the airspace violation was unintentional, but Kosygin explained that circumstances prevented him from doing as he wished and that the incident was under investigation.

-The following day Thompson was given a short protest note by the Soviets,.
+The following day Thompson was given a short protest note by the Soviets.
 A partially declassified CIA document indicated that Deputy Minister Kuznetsov added the personal comment that the USSR "did not wish to do anything to worsen our relations" but expressed it was most important to have a quick reply.
 The U.S. issued a short note of apology, and Tosolini also apologized, allowing the plane to leave.
 Upon landing at Misawa Air Base in northern Japan about an hour later, Tosolini retracted his apology, insisting the plane had not strayed into Soviet territory.

 Aftermath

 The incident was a diplomatic embarrassment for all parties, playing into the hands of the Soviet Union by distracting the U.S. from arms talks.
-The Sino-Soviet split reached a peak at this time and with China viewing the USSR's release of the plane as aiding Americans in the fight against North Vietnam, one of China's allies.
+The Sino-Soviet split reached a peak at this time, with China viewing the USSR's release of the plane as aiding Americans in the fight against North Vietnam, one of China's allies.

 In December 1968, Seaboard was forced to pay a $5,000 civil penalty to the FAA, as its onboard Doppler radar was not properly certified.

-The aircraft continued to operate with Seaboard until 1970, when it was transferred to Icelandic Airways and re-registered as TF-FLB.
-In 1984, the aircraft was converted into a freighter and delivered to UPS airlines, re-registered as N836UP.
-The aircraft operated with UPS until it was withdrawn from use in 2003 and was later scrapped.